rackerlabs/technical-blog/_posts/2019-12-19-use-xml-publisher-to-show-charts.md

        </RowData>
     </DataValues>

-This section refers to the data value of the chart.
-The created bars should have a size proportional to the value of `REQ_COUNT` tag in the XML data file.
+This section refers to the data values in the chart.
+The created bars should have a size proportional to the value of the `REQ_COUNT` tag in the XML data file.

 ![Output]({% asset_path 2019-12-19-use-xml-publisher-to-show-charts/Picture3.png %})